-If it is determined that employees are at risk, they will be trained on how to prevent heat related illness, the symptoms of heat related illness and procedures to take if symptoms of heat related illness and procedures to take if symptoms are present.
+If it is determined that employees are at risk, they will be trained on how to prevent heat related illness, the symptoms of heat related illness and procedures to take if symptoms of heat related illness are present.
 This training will be done through the indoctrination process, mass safety meetings, toolbox talks, 2-Minute Minders, and on-site specific training.